 - Qualifying Life Events – If you plan to relocate when you retire, you have 60 days to change your FEHB coverage after a move.
 There are many other life events that permit changes including: divorce, marriage, when you reach age 65, and death of the annuitant or spouse.

 - Retirement Applications – Download the application at least 6 months before your departure date and prepare a draft, follow the instructions noted on the forms.
 As you fill out the application, questions will arise.
 The earlier you prepare the draft the more time you will have to get the answers you need to make informed decisions about your benefits.
-The instructions are comprehensive, many of your questions will be answered in these instructions.
+You will also need to submit a SF-2818 Continuation of Insurance Form with your application.
+The instructions are comprehensive, many of your questions will be answered in the form instructions.
 Keep a copy of the application you submit for future reference.
 Submit your application at least three months in advance of your targeted retirement date if possible.
 This gives HR sufficient time to confirm your creditable service and process it locally before sending it off to OPM.